The Board Game Design Course

 I never owned Fireball Island (sadly), but I remember seeing the commercials and loving everything about it from the island board to the marbles tumbling down the hills and knocking players left and right.
 When I finally got a chance to play it at a friend’s house, I enjoyed it just as much as I thought I would.

 Now, it was a roll-and-move game but I was just a kid, so that didn’t matter to me.
-But seeing the prices of old copies on ebay and elsewhere made me quickly take a pass.
+But seeing the prices of old copies on eBay and elsewhere made me quickly take a pass.
 Sure, it still looked cool, but I had moved well past roll-and-move games.

 Then, along comes Restoration Games to make my wallet a little lighter.
 They improved the gameplay to include set collection and more control over your movement.
 Their Fireball Island Kickstarter raised an astonishing $2,810,297 from 23,325 backers.